20nanduc/Unlocking-Biggest-Market/README.md

 Add to that the countless birthday parties, weddings, inaugurations, farewells, and office functions — every single day, across the country, *millions of events are happening.*

 We spend more on celebration than on almost anything else.
-Ambani might spend ₹1000 crore on a wedding — but even the common man takes a loan to make sure his big day *“looks perfect.”*
+Ambani might spend ₹1000 crore on a wedding — no wonder, even the common man takes loan to make sure his big day *“looks perfect.”*

 So I asked myself —

 > **What’s the biggest market in India that no one has fully tapped yet?**

+That's india's wide celebrations
 ---

 ## 💻 The Developer in Me Kicked In